After this experience, I’ve realized how much I love running tours. Now I’m a licensed tour guide in Rome!

 One of my favorite parts of Rome are the lanes behind the stunning Piazza Navona.
 Usually people go there by mistake or just walking from a place to another.
 I decided to go there on purpose, instead.
 You can find historical workshops, and there life flowing quietly as a century ago, 200 meters far from traffic and mess.
 The lanes around via della Pace, are really suggestive, but the street I prefer is perhaps via del Governo Vecchio.
 I suggest you to take a look to “Altroquando”, an interesting library where you can find also many posters of movies and nerd stuff ;).
 This road ends up in “Piazza di Pasquino”.
 You will notice a small statue, that will seem to you as an anonimous landmark compared to what we have.
 It is actually special: it is Pasquino, a marble statue form the III century b.C., that has became popular in the XVI century.
 In fact, people used to hang around its neck satires (called “Pasquinate”) against politicians and public figures of that age.
 Details are really important to understand Rome!

 Our next stop is the well-known Trevi’s fountain.
 Understandably, everybody is curious to see how it looks for real after having seen it in many movies.
-After a quick view, we head to Piazza di Spagna enjoying the left side streets of via del Corso.
+After such a great wonder, we head to Piazza di Spagna enjoying the left side streets of via del Corso.
 The idea was having a break sitting on the Spanish Steps, in front of the marvellous Bernini’s Fountain called “La Barcaccia”.

 Rome in 1 day | The most Roman lunch ever